exercism/x86-64-assembly/concepts/conditionals/about.md

 ## Comparison Instructions

-The flags in `rflags` are set in response to a variety of instructions.
+The flags in `rflags` are set by many different instructions.

-For instance, the `ZF` is set in many arithmetic or bitwise operations when the result is 0, and cleared otherwise.
+For instance, the `ZF` is set in many arithmetic or bitwise operations when the result is 0.

 However, the two most common instructions to test for some specific condition are [cmp][cmp] and [test][test].
 They both take two operands, but **don't modify neither**.